hyoyou/todo-mvc-lv/NOTES.md

 [X] / - create a list
 [X] / - show a list

   Want to make each list on the index page a link.
   Q: Does it impact the DB?
-No.
+  A: No.

   Q: Does it impact my URLS?
-Yes. '/lists/1'
+  A: Yes. '/lists/1'

 2 Helpers in Rails: